badair/eraserface/README.md

 * objects of classes in the `std` namespace may not be used, since taking the address of a member function of a class in this namespace is undefined behavior.
 * If interface members are implemented with a member function template, Eraserface will instantiate the template and [ODR-use](http://en.cppreference.com/w/cpp/language/definition%23One_Definition_Rule#ODR-use) the member function according to the respective signature(s) passed to the `DEFINE_ERASERFACE` macro.

 The Eraserface macro adds two names to the current scope.
-The first macro parameter (e.g. `my_interface` in the previous example) is expanded to a class template.
-The first macro parameter is also appended with `_detail`, which is a class in the current scope (e.g. `my_interface_detail` in the previous example).
+The first macro parameter (e.g. `my_interface` in the previous example) is expanded to a struct.
+The first macro parameter is also appended with `_detail_`, which is a class in the current scope (e.g. `my_interface_detail_` in the previous example).

 The code in the `/include/eraserface/eraserface.hpp` header is difficult to follow and understand.
 To address this, annotated code from a `DEFINE_ERASERFACE` macro expansion is provided in `/include/eraserface/implementation_readme.hpp`.